falon/RBL/README.md

 - username (list of username, maybe useful to Postfix policy over sasl_username, if you like)
 - email (list of email addresses, useful to Postfix policy over sender email addresses, if you like)
 - domain (list of domains, exportable to rbldns format such as URIBL or SURBL)
+- text (list of patterns, exportable to rbldns format for HASHBL type checks)

 Every list name and key must be unique.
 If set to FALSE, the field "active" makes the list inexistent.
 The "limit" field configures the maximum number of active members in every list.